Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Once the shortlist is established, the scorecard assesses each vendor across six dimensions.
 These dimensions are not equal.
 They are weighted to reflect the organisation's specific priorities, which vary by deployment type, risk profile, and operational context.

 The six dimensions and their typical weight ranges are set out below.
 These are starting points, not fixed allocations.
-Each organisation should adjust weightings to reflect what its deployment actually requires.
+Weightings are adjusted by each organisation to reflect what its deployment actually demands.

 Dimension 1: Functional Fit (15–25%)